robertorosero/pyhtonmig/Doc/library/os.rst

       built-in function :func:`open`, which returns a :term:`file object` with :meth:`~file.read` and :meth:`~file.write` methods (and many more).
 To wrap a file descriptor in a file object, use :func:`fdopen`.

+.. function:: openat(dirfd, path, flags, mode=0o777)

+   Like :func:`open` but if *path* is relative, it is taken as relative to *dirfd*.
+   If *path* is relative and *dirfd* is the special value :data:`AT_FDCWD`, then *path* is interpreted relative to the current working directory.

+   Availability: Unix.

+   .. versionadded:: 3.3

 .. function:: openpty()